 One support operator assisted the trained upper body operator during the task by controlling the camera images which are displayed in his HMD and by triggering grasps.
-A monoscopic view from the perspective of the upper body operator can be seen in the right part of Fig. 29.
+A monoscopic view from the perspective of the upper body operator can be seen in the right part of Fig. 26.
 The hoses as well as the support traverses are clearly visible in the 3D point cloud, which provides the operator a good awareness of the current situation.
 2D camera images are displayed to aid the operator with additional visual clues.
-Self-collision detection was switched off, as it might prevent close proximity of the gripper fingers, which can be necessary to fulfill the hose task.
 The operators were in a different room than the robot during the experiments and received information over the state of the robot and its environment only from the robot sensors.
 The communication bandwidth was not limited.

 We performed the hose task 11 times in our lab.
 The execution of one trial was stopped, as the upper body operator moved the right arm into the base of the robot as he was grasping for the right hose.
 The results of the remaining 10 executions of the experiments are shown in Table 5.
 The task consists of three parts which are separately listed: 1.
 Grab the left hose with the left gripper, 2.
 Grab the right hose with the right gripper, and 3.
 Connect both hoses.
 On average, slightly more than three minutes were needed to complete the whole task.
-The hardest part of the task was to establish the actual connection between both hoses, which accounted on average for more than half of the total elapsed time, as the upper body operator always needed more than one attempt to connect both hoses.
+The hardest part of the task was to establish the actual connection between both hoses, which accounted on average for more than half of the total elapsed time.